prudh-vi/CHAT-DEMO/README.md

 3. OpenAI API analyzes the message content
 4. If safe, no red message is displayed
 5. If unsafe, a red warning popup appears with feedback and suggestions
-6. User can edit and resubmit the message

 ## 🛠️ Technical Architecture